 Steam supports two separate types of localization - store page and in-game.
 You can use either independently of each other, but supporting both is ideal.

-Steam allows you to fully localize all your store page assets, including copy, images, and trailers.
+Steam allows you to localize your store page content, including written description, images, and trailers.
 You can enter in copy for multiple languages by clicking the language drop down in the top right of any text editor inside the Steamworks partner portal.
+The only exception to this is the game title itself, which needs to be the same worldwide.

 You can also tell customers what language your product supports in-game.
 There are options for Subtitles, Interface, or Full Audio for each language.Example of in-game language options on Steam